Mansfield

-Mansfield /ˈmænzfiːld/ is a market town and the administrative centre of the Mansfield District in Nottinghamshire, England.
-It is the largest town in the wider Mansfield Urban Area and the second largest settlement in Nottinghamshire (following the city of Nottingham).
+Mansfield /ˈmænzfiːld/ is a market town and the administrative centre of the Mansfield District, in Nottinghamshire, England.
+It is the largest town in the wider Mansfield urban area and the second largest settlement in the county, after the city of Nottingham.
 Henry III granted Mansfield the Royal Charter of a market town in 1227.
 The town lies in the Maun Valley, 12 mi north of Nottingham.
 The district had a population of 110,500 at the 2021 census.
 Mansfield is the one local authority in Nottinghamshire with a publicly elected mayor, the Mayor of Mansfield.
-Mansfield in ancient times became the pre-eminent in importance amongst the towns of Sherwood Forest.
+In ancient times, it became the pre-eminent in importance amongst the towns of Sherwood Forest.

 Toponymy

-According to historian William Horner Dove (1894) there is dispute to the origins of the name.
-Three conjectures have been considered: the name may have been given to the noble family of Mansfield who came over with William the Conqueror, other sources suggest that the name came from Manson, an Anglo-Saxon word for traffic and a field meaning a place of trade, while others claim the town is named after the River Maun which runs through Mansfield, the town being built around the river.
+There is a dispute as to the origins of the name.
+Three conjectures have been considered: the name may have been given to the noble family of Mansfield who came over with William the Conqueror; other sources suggest that the name came from Manson, an Anglo-Saxon word for traffic and a field meaning a place of trade; while others claim the town is named after the river Maun, which runs through Mansfield.

 History

 Roman to Medieval period

 Settlement dates to Roman Britain times between AD 43 to AD 410.
 Hayman Rooke in 1787 discovered two Roman villas between Mansfield Woodhouse and Pleasley; a cache of denarii (300-400 Roman Silver Coins were found near King's Mill in 1849).
 A Roman tessellated pavement was found in one of the villas near Mansfield Woodhouse.

-In AD 868 the Danes came into the county and by AD 877 they had complete control over the county.
-Their occupation left names on the town such as Skerry Hill, Ratcliffe Gate and Carr Bank.
+In AD 868, the Danes came into the county and they had complete control over the county by AD 877.
+Their occupation left names on the town, such as Skerry Hill, Ratcliffe Gate and Carr Bank.